Freetz/freetz/docs/make/radvd.md

 Due to an application that is not supported on later versions, I prever to stay on Freetz-1.2.
-But due to issues with other IPv6 enabled devices, I would like to include enhancement [#1921](https://trac.boxmatrix.info/freetz-ng/ticket/1921) also in Freetz-1.2.
+But due to issues with other IPv6 enabled devices, I would like to include enhancement Ticket #1921 also in Freetz-1.2.

 With the following commands executed before make you can have this enhancement included also: